RobertsLab/project-geoduck-oa/protocols/Mettler_T5_Titrator_vPW.md

 *__CAUTION:__*: CRMs are poisoned with mercury (II) chloride (<1%) and should be handled with care!

-1. The DI water from pH calibration should be in position 0.
+4. The DI water from pH calibration should be in position 0.
 Place the ‘Junk Seawater’ sample in position 1, and ‘CRM 1’ and ‘CRM 2’ in positions 2 and 3 respectively.

-2. Click on analysis then method on the LabX main page.
+5. Click on analysis then method on the LabX main page.
 Right click on “007” and click start.

-3. Change the number of samples to 3.
+6. Change the number of samples to 3.
 Name the samples “JUNK”, “CRM 1”, and “CRM 2” in order.
 Enter the mass of each sample.
 Click start to begin titrating.

-4. Once the titration of all samples is completed, the output file will be saved onto the desktop as “YEARMONTHDAY_CRM.csv”.
-Copy this file into the “YEARMONTHDAY/” folder created on your flash drive for the pH calibration.
+7. Once the titration of all samples is completed, the output file will be saved onto the desktop as "MM_DD_YYYY".
+Copy this file into “~Github/P_generosa//Water_Chemistry/Data/Titrator/YYYYMMDD/” and rename the file "/YYYYMMDD_CRM.csv".

+8. Click on Data, then Results sets to the left.
+Select Last 24 hours, and double click on the "007" run that was just completed.
+Select Print Data Tab, Export to, PDF.
+Choose today's folder and save the file as "CRM" to save the masses of the samples.

-5. Dispose of the CRM samples in the toxic waste container.
-Rinse with DI water and discard into the toxic waste container to ensure no mercuric acid goes down the drain.
+9. Dispose of the CRM samples in the toxic waste container.
+Rinse with DI water and discard into the toxic waste container again to ensure no mercuric acid goes down the drain.

-6. Discard the seawater sample down the drain and rinse the cup.
+10. Discard the seawater sample down the drain and rinse the cup.

 #### Check the Titrator's Error Rate

-1. Put your flash drive into a computer with a cloned Seawater-Chemistry-Analysis repo.

-2. Create a file for masses called “YEARMONTHDAYmass_CRM with the columns “sample”, “mass”, “salinity”, “Sample.ID”, “Type” and “Notes” and add it to today’s folder.
+1. Create a file for the sample masses called “/YYYYMMDDmass_CRM.csv" with the columns “sample”, “mass”, “salinity”, “Sample.ID”, “Type” and “Notes” and add it to today’s folder. ([Look at this file as an example.](https://github.com/shellytrigg/P_generosa/blob/master/Water_Chemistry/data/Titrator/20181030/20181030mass_CRM.csv))

-3. Enter in the measurements for each sample.
+2. Enter in the measurements for each sample.
 Salinity values can be found by looking up the CRM batch number created by the Dickson Lab.
-Assume 29.000 ppm for the “JUNK” sample.
+Assume 29.0 ppm for the “JUNK” sample.

 o   _The sample ID column must match what you entered into the computer for the titration._

+3. Record the CRM batch number, info and other notes in [CRM_Batch_Info.csv](https://github.com/shellytrigg/P_generosa/blob/master/Water_Chemistry/data/Titrator/CRM_Batch_Info.csv).

-4. Open the R script “Apex_Water_Chem_MONTH-DAY_YEAR…/”.
-Change line 27 to today’s date and confirm your mass and titration output file names in lines 30-32.
+4. Open the R script [TotalAlkCalc_wParsing.R](https://github.com/shellytrigg/P_generosa/blob/master/Water_Chemistry/analysis/titrator/TotalAlkCalc_wParsing.R).
+Change line 27 to today’s date and check that your input files in lines 30-32 are set for the /YYYYMMDD_CRM.csv and /YYYYMMDD_massCRM.csv files.
+If a new bottle of titrant is used, change lines 108-116.

 5. Run the script through line 138.
-An output file called “TA_Output_YEARMONTHDAY_CRM.csv” will be created in today’s folder.
+An output file called “TA_Output_YYYYMMDD_CRM.csv” will be created in today’s folder.

+o   _If you get an error, be sure that the working directory was correctly set.
+Sometimes it must be typed out manually._ o   _Try running the code line by line if the script still produces an error and the output file has NA values._

-6. Open the output file and enter the Batch number and alkalinity value of the batch in a new line.
+6. Open the “TA_Output_YYYYMMDD_CRM.csv” and enter the Batch number and alkalinity value of the batch in a new line.
 Make two rows for the “CRM 1 Error” and “CRM 2 Error”.

 7. Calculate error.
-Error = (Batch alkalinity – CRM # TA)/Batch alkalinity*100.
+Error = (CRM Alkalinity - Batch alkalinity)/Batch alkalinity*100.
 An error of 1% or less is acceptable.
 If the error is above 1%, the pH calibration and/or the CRM measurements must be redone.

 *__IMPORTANT__*: If CRM is running low, please submit a purchase request for more, as there is significant lead time for receiving new orders.

 ## 3. Running Water Samples

 1. Prepare another JUNK sample with 59-61 g seawater in the “Junk Seawater cup” and place it in position 0.
 Add 59-61 g of water sample to clean, dry sample cups and place in sequential positions.
-Up to 8 samples can be run at once.
-Record all masses.
+Up to 8 water samples can be run at once since one spot must be dedicated to a JUNK sample.
+Run 2 samples per tank for a technical replicate.
+Record the mass of all measured samples.

-o  If you are taking discrete measurements, makes sure your water sample was collected at the same time the discrete measurements were taken.
+o  _Ensure your water sample was collected at the same time the discrete measurements were taken!_

-2. Click on analysis then method on the LabX main page.
+2. Click on analysis, then method on the LabX main page.
 Right click on “007” and click start.

-3. Enter the number of samples being run and enter sample IDs and masses.
+3. Enter the number of samples being run and enter sample IDs (e.g., 1A, 1B, 2A, 2B...) and masses.
 Click start to begin titrating.

-4. Once the titration of all samples is completed, the output file will be saved onto the desktop as “YEARMONTHDAY_CRM.csv”.
-Copy this file into today’s folder to obtain your alkalinity data.
+4. Once the titration of all samples is completed, the output file will be saved onto the desktop as “MM_DD_YYYY.csv”.
+Copy this file into today’s folder and rename it "YYYYMMDD_run#.csv" to obtain your alkalinity data.

+5. Create a mass file, "YYYYMMDD_massrun#.csv" for the run as done before for CRMs in 'Check the Titrator's Error Rate' Step 1.

+6. Run the same script that was run when checking the titrator's error rate, [TotalAlkCalc_wParsing.R](https://github.com/shellytrigg/P_generosa/blob/master/Water_Chemistry/analysis/titrator/TotalAlkCalc_wParsing.R), but change the file names from 'CRM' to 'run1' in lines 30-32.
+An output file should appear in today's folder.

-5. Discard samples, rinse cups and invert on a drying rack for later use.
+7. Discard samples, rinse cups and invert on a drying rack for later use.

 *__CAUTION__*: If samples have been poisoned, they must be discarded in the toxic waste container!

-6. Place the HCL cup at position 0 to catch any drips from the titrator tube.
+8. Place the HCL drip cup at position 0 to catch any drips from the titrator tube.
 Store the pH probe based on time until next titrator use.

 *_pH Probe Storage Procedures_*